Autumn Butter Board

 - apples – I like the crisp, sweet flavor of Michigan Gala apples to top my butter board with some crunch, but any variety of Michigan apple will work great, because Michigan’s climate and geography results in the best tasting apples!
 Michigan Apples are also perfect in phyllo cup appetizers.

-- herbs – I used fresh thyme and rosemary to garnish my butter board (and to flavor my Thanksgiving rice and honey roasted carrots), but you can use one or the other.
-Any extra herbs can be used to make baked sockeye salmon or mini Hasselback potatoes.
+- herbs – I used fresh thyme and rosemary to garnish my butter board (and to flavor my Thanksgiving rice and roasted glazed carrots), but you can use one or the other.
+Any extra herbs can be used to make my salmon in oven recipe or mini Hasselback potatoes.

 - Marcona almonds – these special Spanish almonds have a delicious, buttery flavor.
 They’re also so good in individual charcuterie cups.
 Regular almonds, or pecans or walnuts are also great to add extra crunch.